 Such scheduling is essential in tasks where overly aggressive noise reduction can cause incomplete or inaccurate predictions, while overly conservative noise reduction may waste computational resources on unnecessary refinement [5].

-Sample Updates
+Sample updates

 Schedulers also actively manage sample updates during inference, allowing models to focus computational resources on high-value predictions.
-By prioritizing samples that greatly impact the results and minimizing effort on noise-heavy or low-value samples, schedulers enhance efficiency without harming output quality.
-This approach is especially useful in resource-limited situations or for real-time applications that demand fast, reliable predictions.
+By prioritizing samples that significantly impact the results and minimizing effort on noise-heavy or low-value samples, schedulers enhance efficiency without harming output quality.
+This approach is beneficial in resource-limited situations or for real-time applications that demand fast, reliable predictions.

 Dynamic sample updating is achieved through techniques like importance sampling, where the model assigns greater weights to samples that lead to meaningful predictions.
 For instance, in a text generation task, a scheduler might identify tokens with high uncertainty or low probability and concentrate on improving them in subsequent iterations.
 This process ensures the model's focus is on the most critical areas, boosting overall output coherence and relevance.

-Example: Dynamic Sample Prioritization
+Example: Dynamic sample prioritization

-In this example, tokens are prioritized based on their importance scores.
+In this example, tokens are prioritized based on their importance scores:

 `python